Georges Affaki is the Chairman of ICC France Banking Commission. He founded and currently chairs the Legal Committee of the ICC Banking Commission.

 International, European and French Bank Regulation.

-AFFAKI AVOCATS are experienced in advising financial institutions on international, European and French bank and financial market regulatory matters, including in relation to new activity/new product licensing, compliance with economic sanctions and anti-money laundering regulation, and representing them in regulatory audit and disciplinary proceedings before the French bank regulator: Autorité de contrôle prudentiel et de résolution (ACPR), and the French Financial Market Authority (AMF).
+All the lawyers at AFFAKI are experienced in advising financial institutions on international, European and French bank and financial market regulatory matters, including in relation to new activity/new product licensing, compliance with economic sanctions and anti-money laundering regulation, and representing them in regulatory audit and disciplinary proceedings before the French bank regulator: Autorité de contrôle prudentiel et de résolution (ACPR), and the French Financial Market Authority (AMF).
 Dr Georges Affaki is a founding member of the ICC Financial Crime Risk and Policy Group and has led the effort to draft the ICC Position Paper on Sanction Clauses in Trade Finance Instruments.

 ICC Guidance Paper on the Use of Sanction Clauses in Trade Finance-Related Instruments Subject to ICC Rules

 Bank Restructuring and Legal Department organisation.

 The leading position that he held for 18 years at the helm of the legal department of a major international bank both as a member of the Executive Committee and as Global Head for Structured Finance puts Dr Georges Affaki in a unique position to advise financial institutions on corporate restructuring, the set-up of legal departments and the control of legal risks as part both of permanent and periodic internal control regulatory requirements.